niamh-d/niamh-d/README.md

 ### Hi there 👋

 My name is Niamh (pronounced 'nee-uv'), (she/her).
 I am originally from Ireland, but have been living in Estonia for many years.
-I am a React.js developer and I've been learning to code for 3 years.
-I'm curerently learning Next.js.
+I am a React.js developer and I'm curerently learning Next.js and Node.js.

 My public socials are linked from [**my homepage**](https://niamhdoyle.dev/).